studerus/pepper-android-realtime-chat/README.md

 The UI provides two separate controls for better user experience:

 #### Status Capsule (Interrupt Only)
-- Shows current robot state (Listening, Thinking, Speaking)
+- Shows current robot state (Listening, Thinking, "Tap to interrupt" during Speaking)
-- **Tap during Speaking** - Immediately stops speech (interrupt only, no mute)
+- **Tap during Speaking** - Immediately stops speech
 - **No action in other states** - Capsule is purely informational when not speaking
-- **Visual feedback** - Orange color with stop icon during speaking indicates it's interruptible

 #### Microphone Button (Mute/Unmute)
 - Always visible next to status capsule